|

 - Monthly oral prevention

-- Monthly skin application of Revolution – a combined heartworm + flea control
+- Monthly skin application of topical products – some include a combined heartworm + flea control +/- intestinal wormer.

 - Annual injection – see above